The best Stardew Valley mods for growing crops and earning gold

 As mentioned above, farming takes a break during winter.
 Why?
 Because crops can’t grow during these cold months.
 This mod lets you continue farming during the chilly and snowy period without having to edit tillable tiles, seasons, and so on.

-Interestingly, with the new winter crops, flowers, and trees comes new recipes you can make.
+Interestingly, with the new winter crops, flowers, and trees come new recipes you can make.
 Winter Salads and Winter Brew, anyone?

 Golden Crops